Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Main Result

 Since each channel use of the aggregate channel~\eqref{uncodedST1} corresponds to $M$ channel uses of the original channel~\eqref{channelmodel}, the communication rate should be normalized by a factor of $1/M$.
 Thus, \mbox{$R_{\text{P-IF}}=R_{\text{IF,aggregate}}/M$}, and the theorem follows. \end{proof}

-\begin{remark} The gap between $\Cwi$ and the closed-loop capacity is bounded by a constant number of bits, Therefore, Theorem~\ref{thm:constgap} implies that precoded IF universally achieves the closed-loop capacity of any Gaussian MIMO channel to within a constant gap that depends only on the number of transmit antennas. \end{remark}

-\begin{example} The golden-code~\cite{brv05} is a QAM-based perfect $2\times2$ linear dispersion space time code, with \mbox{$\delta_{\text{min}}(\Cst_{\infty})=1/5$}.
-Thus, for a MIMO channel with $M=2$ transmit antennas its generating matrix $\bP\in\CC^{4\times 4}$ can be used for precoded integer-forcing.
+\begin{example} The Golden-code~\cite{brv05} is a QAM-based perfect $2\times2$ linear dispersion space time code, with \mbox{$\delta_{\text{min}}(\Cst_{\infty})=1/5$}.
+Thus, for a MIMO channel with $M=2$ transmit antennas, its generating matrix $\bP\in\CC^{4\times 4}$ can be used for precoded integer-forcing.
 Theorem~\ref{thm:constgap} implies that with this choice of $\bP$, precoded integer-forcing achieves $\Cwi$ to within a gap of \mbox{$\Gamma\left(1/5,2\right)=20.32$} bits, which translates to a gap of $5.08$ bits per real dimension.
 In fact, using a slightly more careful analysis,\footnote{Namely, the product of successive minima of a lattice and its dual lattice in Theorem~\ref{thm:dualsuc} can be bounded using Proposition 3.3 from~\cite{lls90} instead of the result from~\cite{Banaszczyk93}.
-The bound from~\cite{lls90} involves Hermite's constant and gives better results than those obtained using~\cite{Banaszczyk93} only when very small values of $M$ are of interest.} it can be shown that, with this choice of $\bP$, precoded integer-forcing achieves $\Cwi$ to within $15.24$ bits, i.e., $3.81$ bits per real dimension.
+The bound from~\cite{lls90} involves Hermite's constant and gives better results than those obtained using~\cite{Banaszczyk93} only when very small values of $M$ are of interest.} it can be shown that, with this choice of $\bP$, precoded integer-forcing achieves $\Cwi$ to within $15.24$ bits, i.e., $3.81$ bits per real dimension. \end{example}

-While these constants may seem quite large, one has to keep in mind that this is a worst-case bound, whereas for the typical case, under common statistical assumptions such as Rayleigh fading, the gap-to-capacity obtained by precoded IF is considerably smaller, as seen in the numerical results of~\cite{de12}. \end{example}
+While the constants from Example~\ref{ex:specificgaps} may seem quite large, one has to keep in mind that this is a worst-case bound, whereas for the typical case, under common statistical assumptions such as Rayleigh fading, the gap-to-capacity obtained by precoded IF is considerably smaller, as demonstrated in Figure~\ref{fig:GapHist}.

+Moreover, the recent work of Fischler \emph{et al.}~\cite{fe14} demonstrates that for channels with a special structure, the gap can be much smaller when precoded IF-SIC~\cite{oen13} is used.
+In particular,~\cite{fe14} studies the compound \emph{parallel} MIMO channel and finds that for channels of dimensions $2\times 2$ and $3\times 3$ precoded IF-SIC achieves at least $94\%$ and $82\%$, respectively, of the compound capacity \emph{for any value of capacity}.
+Theorem~\ref{thm:constgap} provides an additive bound on the gap-to-capacity, and therefore guarantees that the fraction of the compound MIMO capacity achieved by precoded IF approaches $100\%$ as the compound capacity increases.
+It does not, however, provide useful efficiency guarantees, i.e. multiplicative bounds, for small capacities.
+The results in~\cite{fe14} indicate that with a slightly more complex scheme that also incorporates successive interference cancelation, and a more limited channel model (parallel MIMO channel instead of the general MIMO channel studied here), excellent performance can be guaranteed also for low capacities.